-HIST 299 Directed Study
+HIST 299 Independent Study in History

 1 to 4 credit hours, 1 to 4 contact hours (Lecture: 1 to 4; Lab: 0); Semesters Offered: Variable.

 Prerequisite: Permission of the Department Chair or Dean.

 This course is designed for students who have completed all available courses in this subject area or who have a special interest in this subject area outside the regular curriculum.